Top Stories

 A combination of near-universal social media penetration, a culture of social comparison, and deliberate scarcity marketing by Korean chaebols creates conditions where a new brand can achieve nationwide visibility overnight.
 The "open run" — queuing for hours at a single flagship — functions as both a social media event and a zero-cost advertising campaign.

 Largely, no. Under master franchise agreements, Korean conglomerates bear all capital risk and operating costs in exchange for control over pricing, marketing, and expansion strategy.
-The US headquarters receives royalty payments but has limited day-to-day influence over the Korean market.
+The US headquarters receives royalty payments but has limited day-to-day influence.

 Korean consumers familiar with Tim Hortons' actual identity — a cheap, working-class Canadian coffee chain — quickly identified the disconnect between the brand's reality and its luxury repackaging in Seoul.
 Online criticism was swift and widespread, and the hype collapsed almost immediately after launch.